SEMICeu/STR-AP/prototype/5. Documentation for stakeholders/Member States.md

 **Scenario A - MS with multiple CA’s: User Story 3.3: Dispatching Activity Data**

-In this user story, the focus is on how the Competent Authority (CA) retrieves and manages activity data relevant to its jurisdiction.
-The CA-ID, which is assigned during the earlier data validation process, plays a critical role as an authorization key in ensuring that the CA only accesses data pertinent to its specific area.
+In this user story, the Competent Authority (CA) is responsible for managing flagged listings within its jurisdiction.
+When an STR platform flags a listing, the CA must determine whether the listing falls within its regulated area.

-To obtain the activity data, the CA uses the GET/ActivityData endpoint.
-This endpoint allows the CA to filter and retrieve data records that have been assigned its CA-ID.
-By using the CA-ID as a filter, the system ensures that the CA receives only the activity data related to short-term rental units within its jurisdiction.
+The CA can retrieve all flagged listings within its area of responsibility by using the GET/listings endpoint.
+By filtering listings based on the assigned competentAuthorityId_Area (added by the STR Platforms), the CA ensures that it only accesses those listings that are relevant to its jurisdiction.
+This process allows the CA to focus its resources on monitoring and addressing compliance issues within its own region, ensuring effective enforcement of STR regulations.
+The use of the competentAuthorityId_Area as a filter not only streamlines the retrieval process but also helps maintain the accuracy and relevance of the data accessed by the CA.

 <p align="center">
   <img src="images/MS4.png" alt="STR framework">